Jerry Coyne: Career

 Coyne was awarded a Guggenheim Fellowship in 1988.
 He was elected to the American Academy of Arts and Sciences in 2007.
 He received the Emperor Has No Clothes Award from the Freedom from Religion Foundation in 2011.

 Coyne has served as Vice President (1996) and President (2011) of the Society for the Study of Evolution.
 He has been associate editor of the publications Evolution (1985–1988; 1994–2000) and The American Naturalist (1990–1993).
 He has taught evolutionary biology, speciation, genetic analysis, social issues and scientific knowledge, scientific speaking and writing.
 He considers evolutionary biology to be "... more like the fine arts of science, in that it's aesthetically quite satisfying, but it also happens to be true, which is an extra bonus."

-His writing has been published in the scientific journals Nature, and Science, as well as new and magazine publications including The New York Times, the Times Literary Supplement, and The New Republic.
+His writing has been published in the scientific journals Nature, and Science, as well as news and magazine publications including The New York Times, the Times Literary Supplement, and The New Republic.
 His research interests include population and evolutionary genetics, speciation, ecological and quantitative genetics, chromosome evolution, and sperm competition.

+Coyne was a consultant for the defense during the murder trial of O. J. Simpson and expressed concerns that the DNA evidence implicating Simpson could be faulty.
+In 2024, shortly after Simpson's death, Coyne shared his belief that Simpson was "guilty as hell" and the verdict was "a miscarriage of justice largely due to the incompetence of the prosecution", which had caused him to refuse subsequent requests to serve as an expert witness.